 Expressway Toll Calculator

-New Update: Cashless Toll Payment Now Available (May 2025)
+Update: Cashless Toll Payment Now Available [May 2025]

 The Ministry of Transport has officially launched a new digital toll payment system that allows debit and credit card transactions at expressway toll booths, which cover 35 interchanges and 119 exit points in Sri Lanka, in order to support the government’s move towards a cashless, digital economy.